CannaParts/LetsGrowSmart/FastVegaFlowerLowPower.md

 0.1 **I am not a scientist**<a id='0.1'></a>

 Not my fault, that I was faster than real scientists.
 Don't worry!
-90% is about something I reproduced 1001 times.
-In systematically experiments I found multiple parameters to reach some "borders" and to start "trigger".
-All I conclude makes sense in what the results are.
-10% is more evident cause it also fits into already science proven knowledge.
+90% is about something I reproduced since ~1992 for "1001" times.
+In plenty much too small (for real statistics) but systematically experiments I found multiple parameters to reach some bad "borders" and good "trigger".
+All I conclude makes sense in how my results are.
+10% is more evident cause it also fits into already science proven knowledge - but worthless with missing footnotes/links - I know:
-**Please!
-Help to bring evidence and to get rid of info which might be wrong in this repository.**
+**So, please help to get this repository better if you can!
+Look for more evidence and to get rid of conclusions which might be wrong.**

 <br>